Best electric pressure cookers for 2020

 We cooked everything from beef stew to risotto and steamed veg to see how well each model cooked food and how quickly we could get dinner on the table.
 We looked for models that were easy to use, with clear and detailed instruction manuals, safety information and recipes to help you get started.

 We found that some models produced less flavoursome food, and were tricky to use, while others turned out delicious meals with minimum effort.
 You can find our verdicts on each model in the table below.
+Table information and prices correct as of January 2020.

 |Model||Is it any good?|